+To address these limitations, Figure~\ref{fig:discovery-example} anticipates a combined scenario.
+A user poses a query ``elementary junior high school students united states'' while providing a target dataset ``Education and Youth 2010'' to imply specific preferences (e.g., student indicators in 2010).
+A positive candidate dataset aligns with both inputs, while negative ones may match either input, but not both.
+Moreover, the specific fields driving these relevance and similarity judgments are pinpointed.

-\textbf{Task Definition.} We formulate the above scenario as follows, which is a generalization of two established tasks: keyword-based dataset search and similarity-based dataset discovery.
-Given a textual query~$q$ and a set~$D_t$ of target datasets known to be relevant to the query, \emph{Dataset Search with Examples (DSE)} is to find a list~$D_c$ of top-ranked result datasets that are most relevant to~$q$ and also similar to the datasets in~$D_t$.
+\textbf{Task Definition.} We formulate the above scenario as a generalization of established paradigms, termed \emph{Dataset Search with Examples} (\textbf{DSE}).
+Given a keyword query $q$ and a set of target datasets $D_t$, the task is to retrieve a list of candidate datasets $D_c$ that are most relevant to $q$ and, simultaneously, similar to the datasets in $D_t$.